 Skip to contents

-run_mod() takes a data frame and adjustable mcmc inputs to runjags::run.jags() as an mcmc bayesian model to estimate antibody dynamic curve parameters.
+run_mod() takes a data frame and adjustable MCMC inputs to runjags::run.jags() as an MCMC Bayesian model to estimate antibody dynamic curve parameters.
 The rjags::jags.model() models seroresponse dynamics to an infection.
 The antibody dynamic curve includes the following parameters:

 • y0 = baseline antibody concentration